Shikellamy 58, Central Mountain 36

-MILL HALL — For the third time this season, freshman Lily Fatool has set a new career-high in scoring as she finishes with 25 points.
+MILL HALL — For the third time this season, freshman Lily Fatool has set a new career-high, this time scoring 25 points in a HAC-I win.

 Blaire Balestrini and Paige Fausey each put up 12 points of their own in the HAC-I win over the Wildcats.